-Queen and Meghan giggled together like teenagers, says body language expert
+Queen and Meghan 'giggled together like teenagers' on their first joint outing

 -

-Queen and Meghan giggled together like teenagers, says body language expert
+Queen and Meghan 'giggled together like teenagers' on their first joint outing

 The Duchess of Sussex showed her nerves on her first joint engagement with the Queen, but there was genuine warmth between the monarch and Meghan, a body language expert said.

-Judi James said the head of state and the former Suits star giggled together like teenagers at one point as they enjoyed their day out in Cheshire.
+Judi James said the head of state and the former Suits star "giggled together like teenagers at one point" as they enjoyed their day out in Cheshire.

 Ms James said: “The Queen doesn’t indulge in worries and she didn’t spend a lot of time checking on Meghan, but instead let her get on with it.